jurampark/beauty-in-arsdale/README.md

-flask-basic-registration
+beauty-in-arsdale
 ========================

-Basic user registration package for Flask.
+aaaBasic user registration package for Flask.
 Use this as a boilerplate for your app.

 - Flask==0.10.1
 - Flask-SQLAlchemy==0.16